An Amazing 14-Vehicle Light Painting in a Garage Condo

 Light painting a Route 66 Diorama (circa 1958)

-When we went to visit Steve's garage condo, we were greeted by an amazing Route 66 diorama right as we walked in the front doors!
+When we went to visit Steve's garage condo, we were greeted by an amazing Route 66 diorama right as we walked in the front door!
 As a former model railroader, I was blown away!
 I just had to light paint it!

 It was created by a guy named Don Bonin.
 It took Don nearly 3 years to design and build this amazing tribute to Route 66!
 To read a lot more about this cool light painting project, click on the button located under the 3rd section.